It’s tough to have consistent and sustainable marketing when you’re a busy store owner.

 Within each marketing strategy are multiple tactics that you can employ.
 The best tactics for your business are those that you find uncomplicated and repeatable.
 For example, if you can’t engage with your followers on Social Media every day, then don’t make your Facebook page the lynchpin of your marketing.
 Instead, use Facebook ads to drive traffic to your website, and let your website become your “get-to-know-me” tactic.
 Or not.
 Go with what works.

-Since 2009, I’ve been writing about these and other topics for Antique Trader Magazine.
+Since 2009, I’ve written about marketing, merchandising, and retail management for Antique Trader Magazine.
 You may have seen my bi-weekly column; it’s titled “Behind the Gavel” (a reference to my being a licensed auctioneer).
-I’ve covered marketing in greater detail in my books and whitepapers.
+I’ve covered these topics in greater detail in my books and whitepapers.

 “My decision to give this book a five-star rating was based on the valuable information included…I would definitely recommend this book to anyone wanting to know more about the antiques business.
 Knowledge is power after all.”
 Michael